salesforce/tough-cookie/README.md

 Functions on the module you get from `require('tough-cookie')`.
 All can be used as pure functions and don't need to be "bound".

+**Note**: prior to 1.0.x, several of these functions took a `strict` parameter.
+This has since been removed from the API as it was no longer necessary.

 parseDate(string)
 -----------------